Lesson 04 – Ohms Law part 1

 So it wouldn’t matter if you had 2 resistors or 17 of them.
 If they were all in series, you would still be able to figure out the current and voltage.
 Or, if you already knew the voltage and current, you could calculate the resistance values, even if the value wasn’t some easy number I picked on purpose.

-OK, so about to those colored bands on the resistors.
-Physically larger resistors, those that handle more power, don’t have the colored bands.
-Instead, they usually have their value written on them.
-The smaller ones, up to a couple of watts, have either 4, 5, or 6 colored bands on them.
+OK, so how can you tell what the value of a resistor is?
+Physically larger resistors, those that handle more power, usually have their value written on them.
+The smaller ones, up to a couple of watts, have either 4, 5, or 6 colored bands on them, like these 3 shown here, that will tell you everything you need to know.

 Below is a nice chart from Wikipedia showing the 4 and 5 band resistor color codes.
 Note that the 4 band resistors are missing the 4th band and the Multiplier band is shifted over to the third band, and the 4th band is a space.